R09Aditya/CipherX/README.md

 CipherX is a community for curious minds who want to explore:
 - 💻 Programming (HTML, CSS, JavaScript, PHP, SQL, Java, etc.)
 - 🔒 Ethical Hacking & Cybersecurity
 - 🌍 Networking & Server Administration
+- 📡 Internet of Things (IoT)
 - 🤝 Collaboration on Real-world Projects

 Our mission is to provide a **platform for students** who don’t have access to professional technical training in their city.
 CipherX bridges the gap by offering a space where learners can: